mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Have installed CDH on multi-node clusters before
 * Can complete labs without step-by-step directions
 * Read and write shell scripts all the time
-* Are self-motivated; you will read/apply docs to your tasks
+* Are self-motivated; you can read/apply documented processes with little guidance

 ---
 <div style="page-break-after: always;"></div>